 If you purchased a New Vehicle Replacement Insurance policy, you would receive the additional $17,000 towards a new vehicle on top of the $23,000 so that you could purchase the new $40,000 vehicle using both settlements.

 Why do I need this type of coverage?

 We love new vehicles, but the reality is that they depreciate the second we drive off the dealership’s lot.
 What’s even worse is that this plays to the advantage of your insurance company, which now gets to pay less if there is a claim.

-With New Car Replacement Insurance you can get the true benefit of buying collision / comprehensive insurance by not having to pay the full loss of depreciation.
+With New Car Replacement Cost Insurance you can get the true benefit of buying collision / comprehensive insurance by not having to pay the full loss of depreciation.